briansmith/ring/BUILDING.md

   * `OPENSSL_STATIC_ARMCAP_SHA256`
   * `OPENSSL_STATIC_ARMCAP_PMULL`

-Note that if a feature is enabled in this way, but not actually supported at run-time, BoringSSL will likely crash.
+The resulting binary will assume all such features are always present.
+This can reduce code size, by allowing the compiler to omit fallbacks.
+However, if the feature is not actually supported at runtime, BoringSSL will likely crash.

+BoringSSL will additionally query the operating system at runtime for additional features, e.g. with `getauxval` on Linux.
+This allows a single binary to use newer instructions when present, but still function on CPUs without them.
+But some environments don't support runtime queries.
+If building for those, define `OPENSSL_STATIC_ARMCAP` to limit BoringSSL to compile-time capabilities.
+If not defined, the target operating system must be known to BoringSSL.

 ## Binary Size